airbop/airbop-simple-jar/README.md

 ### 5. Unregister with AirBop and GCM

-Finally you should allow people to opt-out of your notification, if that event you will need to call the following code:
+Finally you should allow people to opt-out of your notifications and unregister, in that event you will need to call the following code:

     AirBop mAirBop = new AirBop();
     mAirBop.unRegister(getApplicationContext());